hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1-1.md

 **Question 62**

 - B. Allocate budget for team training.
 Create a roadmap for your team to achieve Google Cloud certification based on job role.
-- Explanation
-- To evaluate your team's readiness for a new GCP project and create a skills gap plan, you should consider the business goal of cost optimization.
-One way to optimize costs is to invest in training for your team to increase their skills and knowledge of GCP.
-This can help your team become more efficient and effective in using GCP, potentially resulting in cost savings over time.
-You should allocate budget for team training and create a roadmap for your team to achieve Google Cloud certification based on their job roles.
-This will help ensure that your team has the necessary skills and knowledge to successfully deploy the new GCP project.

 <hr />

 **Question 63**